fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 3. Check the order state

 #### 1. Create a purchase order
 Some funds are not allowed for purchases and some might temporarily stop accepting purchase orders.
-Make sure you check the `purchase_allowed` field is `true` for the fund scheme(s) you are placing the order for, using the [Get fund scheme api](https://fintechprimitives.com/api/#get-single-fund-schemes-detail).
+Make sure you check the `purchase_allowed` field is `true` for the fund scheme(s) you are placing the order for, using the [FPDocs, Get fund scheme api](https://fintechprimitives.com/api/#get-single-fund-schemes-detail).

 FP uses `MF Purchase` object to represent all the mutual fund purchase orders.
 You need to create a `MF Purchase` as a first step for placing a one time purchase order.

-Call the [Create mf purchase api](https://fintechprimitives.com/docs/api/#create-a-mf-purchase) with the following json.
+Call the [FPDocs, Create mf purchase api](https://fintechprimitives.com/docs/api/#create-a-mf-purchase) with the following json.
 Use the investment account of the investor for whom you are placing the order for.

 ```json
 {